stlanier/Flatiron-School-Capstone-Project/README.md

 While the baseline, Xception, and ResNet models all converged and produced comparable results, The InceptionResNet and FCN models didn't produce comparable accuracies on test data AND took longer to train (in the case of the FCN, much longer).
 At present, those two models don't show as much promise as the first three, but I still think the FCN has potential because of its success in other arenas, namely semantic segmentation.

 At present, simple seems to have been better: the best performing and also fastest converging model is the made-from-scratch "baseline," taking fewer than ~5 epochs to converge (compared to the ~10 used on transfer learning models) and achieving 0.95 accuracy on test data.
+These results are significant, with the model showing a level of discernment between characters that begins to rival human recognition capabilities.

-These results were achieved by converting images to grayscale, zero-padding to square shapes, resizing to 80x80 pixels, and rescaling pixel values between 0 and 1.
+The result on the from-scratch, baseline model were achieved by converting images to grayscale, zero-padding to square shapes, resizing to 80x80 pixels, and rescaling pixel values between 0 and 1.
 The top 513 most frequently appearing characters, making up 90% of train data, retained their classes, while the remaining, rarer characters where put into a single class (total 514 classes).
 The data was then fed through said relatively simple CNN, architecture above, which made heavy use of batch normalization.

 ## Author